mekomsolutions/openmrs-cd/README.md

 - Credentials must be of type "Secret text".
 - The name of the Credentials must either be a `group` or a pair `group_type`
-- The "Secret" (text) should be an arbitrary JSON object.
+- The "Secret" (text) should be a JSON object.
-The secret object will then be accessible and can be navigated using **dot notation.**
+The secret object will then be accessible in the instance event and can be navigated through using **dot notation.**
 Any amount of depth is allowed.

 In the example above, the secret would look like: